MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 1. No Constraints / Understand the problem (Solve Conway's Game of Life)
 2. No method longer than 4 lines
-3. No primitives across method boundaries & no switch logic / if statements
+3. No primitives across method boundaries & no if's
-4. Pure TDD with Safe Refactoring (Write test first, get the test to pass, refactor safely)
+4. Ping Pong with Safe Refactoring
-5. Evil coder (One person writes the test, the other person gets the test to pass while trying to intentionally not solve the problem)
+5. Evil coder
 6. No Constrains / Pair up with original partner

 #### Timings